redwoodjs/redwood/packages/api/src/logger/README.md

 That's it!

+### Manual Setup for RedwoodJS Upgrade

+If you are upgrading an existing RedwoodJS app and would like to include logging, you simply need to copy over files from the "Create Redwood Application" template:

+* Copy `packages/create-redwood-app/template/api/src/lib/logger.ts` to `api/lib/logger.ts`.
+Required.
+* Copy `packages/create-redwood-app/template/api/src/lib/db.ts` to `api/lib/db.ts`.
+Optional.

+The first file `logger.ts` defines the logger instance.
+You will import `logger` and use in your services, functions or other libraries.
+You may then replace existing `console.log()` statements with `logger.info()` or `logger.debug()`.

+The second file `db.ts`  -- which is optional -- replaces how the `db` Prisma client instance is declares and exported.
+It configures Prisma logging, if desired.
+See below for more information of Prisma logging options.

 ## Options aka How to Log

 In addition to the rich [features](https://github.com/pinojs/pino/blob/master/docs/api.md) that [pino](https://github.com/pinojs/pino) offers, RedwoodJS has added some sensible, practical defaults to make the logger DX first-rate.

 ### Log Level

-The logger detects you current environment and will default an apporiate minumum log level.
+The logger detects you current environment and will default an appropriate minimum log level.

 In Development, the default is `trace` while in Production, the default is `warn`.

 This means that output in your dev server can be verbose, but when you deploy you won't miss out on critical issues.

+You can override the default log level via the `LOG_LEVEL` environment variable.

 ### Redaction